JonasAlfredsson/anibg/README.md

 This project was created after I got inspired by a [Reddit post][14] made by [`waicool20`][15], who successfully managed to put a MPV window as a living background image.
-However, I found it rudimentary, and it used the old `devilspie`, so I took it upon myself to modernize it and make so that is automatically scaled the video to appropriate sizes.
+However, I found it rudimentary, and it used the old `devilspie`, so I took it upon myself to modernize it and make so that it automatically scaled the video to appropriate sizes.